ishisaka/nodeintellisense/README.md

 ##Original

-Original Codes by  kurouninn.
+Originally written by kurouninn.

 As for the original source code, the MIT license is former-distributed.
-See below "Origina License" file.
+See below "Original License" file.

 URL: <https://bitbucket.org/kurouninn/node.js-visualstudio-intellisense>

-Very, Very thanks kuroninn.
+Very, very thanks kuroninn.

 ##History